-As a native born and bred Cwmafan boy with a love for fishing the River Afan, I’ve long wanted to produce an easy-to-read, illustrated history of the village and valley both named Cwmafan.
+As a native born and bred Cwmafan boy with a love for fishing the River Afan, I’ve long wanted to produce an easy-to-read, illustrated history of the valley, village, and river all named Afan.
 I made a superficial start some years ago, and I’ve now decided to expand the work.
 However, it’s still very much a work in progress.

 Note that this site is not intended to replace any of the many excellent comprehensive historical works available online and in print; Some of these works have been used to supplement my own knowledge and recollections, and as a reference to fact-check some of the content here.